 - a total of 86 credit hours, including 6 MS credit hours you may transfer toward your JD degree

 In the joint degree program you have access to the vast educational resources available in the Washington, D.C., metropolitan area.
 These include the consortium of universities' libraries, federal agencies, associations, and embassies.
 Numerous opportunities exist for internships, externships, and field placements through the university's Cooperative Education Program and the Washington College of Law's externship program.

 As a first-year student, you will receive academic counseling on curriculum planning from law school faculty assigned to advise you.
 WCL's Office of Student Affairs is also available for academic and personal counseling.
 You should direct administrative and academic questions related to SPA to the JD/MS graduate counselor in the Department of Justice, Law and Society.
 Faculty in both schools are excellent resources for the details of specific courses and are noted for their accessibility to students.

 The university and the law school have a number of student groups whose activities you may find of interest.
-At the law school, these groups include the staffs of American University Law Review, American University journal of International Law and Policy, and Administrative Law Review.
+At the law school, these groups include the staffs of American University Law Review, American University journal of International Law and Policy, Administrative Law Review and Criminal Law Brief.
 Relevant WCL organizations include the Student Bar Association, the Criminal Law Society, and the Juvenile Justice Society.
 As a student in the School of Public Affairs you may participate in the SPA Graduate Student Council and the Alpha Phi Sigma Criminal Justice Honor Society.

 How to Apply

-If you are already enrolled at the law school, you may apply to the joint degree program by requesting in writing that the law school registrar's office forward your application and transcripts to the School of Public Affairs, Department of Justice, Law and Society.
+If you are already enrolled at the law school, you may apply to the joint degree program by contacting the Office of Admissions to forward your JD application materials to the School of Public Affairs, Department of Justice, Law and Criminology.